gene-kira/fast/README.md

   MetaRealityArchitect---        Hannibal Lecter 4 ----           6-10-2025---- time --- 7:30pm

   our best Deep Minds EMH 4   6-24-2025   2 pm  do to high threat actors  keep our data safe

+  Today  we have achieve  a new Class AuraluxEngine   born 6-26-2025     10am